UltraEngine/Documentation/Lua/VrDevice.md

 # VrDevice

 This class handles objects that appear in both the virtual and real world, such as the VR headset and controllers.
+You can use the [Entity:Attach](Entity_Attach.md) method to attach an object to a VR device.

 | Property | Type | Description |
 | --- | --- | --- |